Storytelling game

 Why is it useful?

 Storytelling is a fundamental means of human communication, helping to convey knowledge and experiences.
 This tool is particularly useful in the early stages of street transformation.
-By structuring the exchange of stories, the game facilitates community involvement and inclusive planning as it:
+By structuring the exchange of stories, the game facilitates community involvement and inclusive planning.
+It identifies local problems and potential solutions through personal narratives.
+This tool also fosters empathy and trust by allowing participants to acknowledge diverse perspectives, and can empower them by supporting the identification of a common story.
+Additionally, the output of the tool can support communication and decision-making regarding street transformations.

 Who should use it?

-The Storytelling Game is designed for isividuals familiar with the location, such as residents or workers, who can contribute their lived experiences.
+The Storytelling Game can be played by people who are familiar with the location being considered.
+These can be residents or workers who can share their lived experiences.
 The game can be self-facilitated or led by a facilitator experienced in guiding discussions.
-The tool is also relevant to urban planners, policy-makers and researchers.
+This tool is also relevant to urban planners, policy-makers and researchers who want to explore the diverse perspectives of neighbourhood stakeholders.

 How to use it?